rockettheme/docs/Docs/magento/basic/products.md

 ![][products]

 The **Product Settings** page allows you to assign an **Attribute Set** and **Product Type** to the new product.
-It's important to remember here that once an attribute set is assigned to the product, it can't be changed.
-This set adds a number of variables to the product that impact how it's listed and sorted in your store.
+It is important to remember here that once an attribute set is assigned to the product, it can't be changed.
+This set adds a number of variables to the product that impact how it is listed and sorted in your store.

 As an example, you might have a specific attribute set created for digital cameras.
 This would be the set you'd assign here if you're adding a digital camera to your store.